 - Ask staff members to cycle or walk to company engagements under 2.5km away unless they are carrying luggage

-- Offer staff members 20p per mile for travelling by foot, bicycle or public transport to company engagements
+- Offer staff members 20p per mile for travelling by foot, bicycle or public transport to company engagements over 1.5 miles

 - Trial use of Trainsplit to get cheaper train tickets making long distance train travel more affordable

 - Use skype/phone calls rather than face to face meetings where possible, or combine trips with other company/non company activity to make the trip more worthwhile